 University Academic Support Centers

-The University Academic Support Centers offer many services and programs to assist students in their academic success and to enhance their collegiate experience at KU.
+The University Academic Support Centers offer many services and programs to assist students in their academic success and to enhance their KU experience.
 Choose from learning strategy consultations, group workshops, and general or course-specific academic assistance, by appointment or walk-in.

 KU Writing Center